 Can being grateful actually make you healthier?
 Several studies say yes.
 In fact, there is a great deal of evidence that shows being thankful benefits your health both physically and mentally.
 Researchers have found that an attitude of gratitude helps you have a stronger immune system, a healthier heart, more energy, and a happier outlook on life.

 When you are grateful, just like any other emotion, it affects your outlook.
-Gratitude is particularly powerful when used as a way of viewing the word, of interpreting and perceiving your life.
+Gratitude is particularly powerful when used as a way of viewing the world, of interpreting and perceiving your life.
 There are other positive emotions that come attached to gratitude and these work in the body to provide powerful physical health benefits.

 According to research, the simple act of thinking about the things you are grateful for, causes the parasympathetic nervous system, the part that promotes calm and peaceful feelings, to be triggered.
 This can cause chemical reactions such as increasing oxytocin (the hormone that helps with bonding in relationships and increases good feelings) while decreasing cortisol (the stress hormone that can cause a variety of health issues).

 Several studies have been done over the past few years exploring the connection between gratitude and health.
-One study published in the European Scientific Journal in June 2017, drew a direct line between gratitude and coping with PTSD.
+One study published in the European Scientific Journal in June 2017, drew direct line between gratitude and coping with PTSD.
 It found that the more gratitude increases in a person the less psychological distress decreases.
-A research report published in June 2017, found that gratitude could be a viable means for helping ease fibromyalgia symptoms.
+A research report published in June 2017, found that gratitude could be a viable means of helping ease fibromyalgia symptoms.
 In

 Even if gratitude does not come naturally to you, it is possible to learn it.
 It can become a habit that can be cultivated and incorporated into everyday life.
 Try these tips for developing gratefulness in your life.